Rekhansika/ecommerce-follow-along/README.md

 # Milestone 16: **Created Product Details Page**
 * Created Product Details Page for showing full product details in details page.
 * Added Add to cart button with quantity selection.

+# Milestone 17: **Created CRUD for cart**
+* Created endpoints in backend CRUD for handling cart.
+* Handled quantity for product in cart.